begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Steam/Origin/Readme.md

 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Northstar/northstar-client-steam-origin.json)" and open it.

-    When installing p0358's Origin patch make sure to click on "Pretend EA App is installed (so that Steam does not start its installer)" to be able to launch with Steam.
+    When installing p0358's Origin patch make sure to click on "Pretend EA App is installed (so that Steam doesn't start its installer)" to be able to launch with Steam.

+    Remember to install Origin first, and the patch afterward.

     After successful installation, click Launch.